Tointech/NLP-Project/README.md

-# 📰 Vietnamese Extractive News Summarization — Bonus Deployment
+# 📰 Vietnamese Extractive News Summarization

 An interactive Streamlit application that demonstrates Vietnamese news summarization using **Position-Aware LexRank + MMR**, the best-performing model from our NLP project.